Launch anything. Native to KDE Plasma Plasma.

 Why is there no .plasmoid file on the KDE Store?

-How do I reorder my favorites?
+How do I add or reorder favorites?

-How does "Recently Used" work?
+How does search ranking work?

 What are the two category modes?

 By default AppGrid uses a simplified built-in mapping (Development, Graphics, Internet, Multimedia, Office, System, Utilities).
-Enable "Use system categories" in settings to read categories directly from KDE — changes you make in KDE Menu Editor (rename, reorganize, create custom categories) are reflected automatically.
+Enable "Use system categories" in settings to read categories directly from KDE.
+Changes you make in KDE Menu Editor (rename, reorganize, create custom categories) are reflected automatically.
 Right-click any category to open the Menu Editor.

 Does AppGrid collect any data?